rashika89/Weather-App/README.md

 ## Weather-App

- # This is a web based Application in which we can get the weather conditions of any of the cities.
+ # This is a web based Application in which we can get the temperature, wind speed and overcast conditions of any of the cities.